 - Monetary fine not exceeding $1,000.

-If the item is valued at less $100, it is considered to be a petit theft of the second degree.
-This is considered to be a second degree misdemeanor, which can be punishable with up to six months in jail and a fine that does not exceed $500.
+If the item is valued at less $100, it is a petit theft of the second-degree.
+This is considered to be a second-degree misdemeanor, which can be punishable with up to 6 months in jail and a fine that does not exceed $500.
 Due to these penalties, it is extremely important that you contact our firm as soon as possible for help in protecting your rights against an unjust conviction.
 You can trust we will fight for you.

 At Thomas & Paulk, we work with clients throughout Tampa Bay and the surrounding areas who are facing serious criminal charges related to both grand and petit theft.
 If you find yourself in this type of situation, we encourage you to contact us immediately so that we can help you.

 Call (813) 321-7323 today to request a free consultation with our law firm.

 In our latest video, we discuss common scenarios and expectations one may have in facing a criminal charge involving theft.

 You may know nothing about the criminal system and may be confused on what to do next.
 You need an attorney who can guide you through the entire process.